Call (888) 883-2483

 What if the VA Gives Me a Rating That Is Too Low?

-In addition to getting an IME, you can also influence the VA’s decision by presenting the VA with testimonials from fellow Veterans and other trusted people who are close to you about how the disability has impacted your life.
+In addition to getting an IME, you can also influence the VA’s decision by presenting the VA with testimonials from fellow Veterans and other trusted people who are close to you and know how the disability has impacted your life.
 “Buddy statements” from people with firsthand knowledge of the severity of your condition and the connection between your disability and your military service can help you make a case to the VA that your rating should be raised.

 It’s sometimes more difficult to get the VA to raise or maintain your disability rating if your rating hasn’t yet been in effect for five years.
 After the five-year mark, your disability rating is much more stable and harder for the VA to reduce.
 Maintaining a stable rating for five years or more is often dependent on staying consistent with your treatment, going to any routine doctors’ appointments, and reporting any changes in your condition to the VA.

 The VA should not be trying to dismiss you – after all, the Department of Veterans Affairs is meant to be there for Veterans, not to work against them.
 However, the VA’s rulings and decision-making process are not always 100% accurate, so it can certainly feel that the deck is stacked against you.
-That’s why Berry Law Firm is committed to helping Veterans get the benefits that they deserve from the VA.
+That’s why Berry Law is committed to helping fellow Veterans get the benefits that they deserve from the VA.

 Making an Appeal